joagre/ratatoskr/ideas/r.md

 ## Introduction

-Satie is envisioned as programming language especially suited for manipulation large text masses.
+Satie is envisioned as programming language especially suited for manipulation of large text masses.
 Ideal for implementing programming and text editors of tomorrow.
 Its capabilities extend beyond just constructing editors; Satie also excels as a scripting language for creating editor plugins and customizations.
 However, the true essence